The Manawatū is a rich and deeply characterful part of the New Zealand landscape.

 According to legend, the Māori explorer Hau first discovered the Manawatū River.
 He was pursing his wife, who had run away with her lover.
 Heading down the coast from Taranaki and having just crossed the Rangitīkei, he arrived at a large river.
 The river was so large that the prospect of crossing it made his heart stop, causing him to give the name Manawatū (literally, ‘heart standing still’).

 The modern traveller heading south, undoubtedly impressed but unfazed by the size of the bridged Manawatū River, will notice that the southern half of the Manawatū District is distinctly different.
 The sharp hills of the north give way to the rich alluvial plains of the Ōroua and Manawatū rivers.
 Sheep and beef blocks transition into the dairy farms for which the region is famous.
 Dominating the area are the two hubs of Feilding and Palmerston North.
-Feilding largely supports local agricultural industries, while Palmerston North is a culturally rich city that supports a large student population (around 40% of the population is studying) and a vibrant research hub in the land-based and veterinarian sciences.
+Feilding largely supports local agricultural industries, while Palmerston North is a culturally rich city that supports a large student population and a vibrant research hub in the land-based and veterinarian sciences.

 Manawatū Scenic Route and Ashhurst